jaylenw/nota/Readme.md

 ## Setting up authentication with MongoDB

-Mandatory for Production Environment, optional for tests and development.
+Mandatory for Production Environment, optional for test and development.
-By default, code in Nota expects authentication to be handle for test and development environment.
+By default, code in Nota expects authentication to be handle for test and development environments.
 To use test and development environment without mongodb authentication, go to `scripts/test.sh` and `scripts/development.sh` and comment out the line exporting the `DATABASEURI`.